EightFold24/pwa-training/02-JavaScript/03-first-steps/09-logical-operators/9-check-login/README.md

 Write the code which asks for a login with `prompt`.

-If the visitor enters `"Admin"`, then `prompt` for a password, if the input is an empty line or `key:Esc` -- show "Canceled", if it's another string -- then show "I don't know you".
+If the visitor enters `"Admin"`, then `prompt` for a password, if the input is an empty line or `Esc` -- show "Canceled", if it's another string -- then show "I don't know you".

 The password is checked as follows: